Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs) and their multimodal extensions (MLLMs) have demonstrated remarkable generative capabilities across diverse domains, yet their reliability remains a persistent challenge.
-A particularly critical failure mode is hallucination—the generation of content that is ungrounded, factually incorrect, or inconsistent with the provided input modalities.
-In safety-sensitive applications such as medicine, law, and finance, hallucinations can lead to severe consequences, underscoring the need for rigorous evaluation and mitigation frameworks \cite{Ji2023Survey,Maynez2020Faithfulness,Bubeck2023Sparks}.
+Large language models (LLMs) and their multimodal variants (MLLMs) are powerful generators, but reliability or truthfulness remains a core limitation.
+A central drawback is the hallucinated content that is ungrounded or inconsistent with inputs - which is unacceptable and signifactly risky in medicine, law, and finance~\cite{Ji2023Survey,Maynez2020Faithfulness,Bubeck2023Sparks}.
+Prior work offers taxonomies, datasets, and benchmarks for analysis and evaluation~\cite{Ji2023Survey,Maynez2020Faithfulness,Ding2024HalluPI}, and recent multimodal studies emphasize empirical detection/mitigation~\cite{Bai2024MultimodalHallucinations}; however, most approaches rely on heuristics, proxy metrics, or human annotation rather than principled quantification.